NottingHack/rules/hse.rst

 taken (either to set a more realistic date, reassign to someone else, change to a more achievable action or to call a stop on the activity until the action is resolved in extreme cases).

-**RECOMMENDATION**: headline numbers for safety actions should be reported regularly (e.g. at the monthly members’ meeting) - total actions open, number of new actions this month, number closed, etc.

 Area risk assessments
 ~~~~~~~~~~~~~~~~~~~~~